vonovak/react-navigation-header-buttons/README.md

 ### Theming

-Colors for Android ripple effect, text and icons come from [React Navigation's theme](https://reactnavigation.org/docs/themes/), so you do not need to work with colors, with the exception of `OverflowIcon`.
+Colors for Android ripple effect, text and icons come from [React Navigation's theme](https://reactnavigation.org/docs/themes/), so you do not need to work with colors, except in `OverflowIcon`.
 You can always override colors of text&icons (using `color` prop) or of the ripple effect on Android (using `pressColor` prop) as [documented](#item).

-### Known issues
+### Known issues / TODOs

-- it appears that when screen title is long, it might interfere with buttons (does not happen when using native stack).
-This is more probably a react-navigation error, but needs investigation.
-- missing styling support for material dropdown menu
+- styling support for material dropdown menu is missing
-- item margins need to be reviewed and polished; don't hesitate to contribute - [this](https://github.com/infinitered/reactotron/blob/master/docs/plugin-overlay.md) should help
+- item margins should be reviewed; don't hesitate to contribute - [this](https://github.com/infinitered/reactotron/blob/master/docs/plugin-overlay.md) could help
 - RTL is not tested
-- web support is experimental
+- web support is experimental.
+On the web, you'll probably want to use different interaction patterns anyway.
 - ripple may look different on the header buttons vs on the back button if your version of react navigation does not have [this PR](https://github.com/react-navigation/react-navigation/pull/11386).